CGU Doctoral Dissertation Fellowships

 - Previous recipients of a Dissertation Fellowship award (transdisciplinary or otherwise) are not eligible.

-- Doctoral study registration must be maintained until the dissertation is completed.
+- Doctoral study registration must be maintained during Fall 2022 and Spring 2023, unless the dissertation is completed earlier.

-Please address any questions about the application process to the Faculty Research Committee via the Office of Research and Sponsored Programs.
+Please address any questions about the CGU dissertation award application process to the Faculty Research Committee via the Office of Research and Sponsored Programs.

 For information on where to explore outside sources of support for dissertation research, the Office of Advancement offers a personal fellowships search service — please contact the advisor at email@example.com.
 You may also consult the Financial Aid site, portals for individual schools, and the Transdisciplinary Studies program.
 There are also useful online search engines for graduate student funding sources on the UCLA and Cornell websites.